hgoldfish/qtnetworkng/docs/intro.rst

 Why Coroutines
 --------------

-The coroutine-based paradigm is not a new thing, Python, Go, and C# was using coroutines to simplify network programming many years ago.
+The Coroutine is not a new thing, Python, Go, and C# was using coroutines to simplify network programming many years ago.

-The traditional network programming use threads. `send()/recv()` is blocked, and then the Operating System switch current thread to another ready thread until data arrived.
+The traditional network programming use threads. ``send()/recv()`` is blocked, and then the Operating System switch current thread to another ready thread until data arrived.
 This is very straightforward, and easy for network programming.
 But threads use heavy resources, thousands of connections may consume many memory.
 More worst, threads cause data races, data currupt, even crashes.

 Another choice is use callback-based paradigm.
-Before calling `send()/recv()`, use `select()/poll()/epoll()` to determine data arriving.
-Although `select()` is blocked, but many connections are handled in one thread.
+Before calling ``send()/recv()``, use ``select()/poll()/epoll()`` to determine data arriving.
+Although ``select()`` is blocked, but many connections are handled in one thread.
 Callback-based paradigm is considered "the new-age goto", hard to understand and read/write code.
 But it is widely used by C++ programmer for the popularity of boost::asio and other traditional C++ networking programming frameworks.

 Coroutine-based paradigm is the now and feature of network programming.
 Coroutine is light-weight thread which has its own stack, not managed by Operating System but QtNetworkNg.
-Like thread-based paradigm, send()/recv() is blocked, but switch to another coroutine in the same thread unitl data arrived.
+Like thread-based paradigm, ``send()/recv()`` is blocked, but switch to another coroutine in the same thread unitl data arrived.
 Many coroutines can be created at low cost.
-Because there is only one thread, no locks or other synchoronization is needed.
+Because there is only one thread, no locks or other synchronization is needed.
 The API is straightforward like thread-based paradigm, but avoid the complexities of using threads.

 Cross platforms
 ---------------

 QtNetworkNg is tested in Linux, Android, Windows, OpenBSD.
-And support gcc, clang.
+And support gcc, clang, mingw32.
 No dependence except Qt5 is required.
-If ``SslSocket`` is used, the dynmaic library file of OpenSSL above 1.0.0 is required in runtime.
-However, QtNetworkNg do not require OpenSSL for building.
+Microsoft Visual C++ is not tested yet.

 QtCore, QtNetwork is required to build QtNetworkNg.
 I am working hard to remove QtNetwork dependence.

 The coroutine is implemented using boost::context asm code, and support native posix `ucontext` and windows `fiber` API.
 Running tests is successful in ARM, ARM64, x86, amd64.

-In theory, QtNetworkNg can be ran in macos and ios.
-But there is nothing I can do before I having macos machine.
+In theory, QtNetworkNg can be ran in MacOS and iOS.
+But there is nothing I can do before I having a MacOS machine.
 And mips architecture would be supported.

+The Qt eventloop can be replaced with libev eventloop, and SSL/cipher functions are enabled if you use cmake.
+In that case, embeded libev and LibreSSL is used.

 Use QtNetworkNg in qmake projects